 How to make Ven Pongal in Stove Top pressure Cooker

-Add water, needed salt, and 1 tsp ghee and mix well.
+Add water, needed salt, and 1 teaspoon ghee and mix well.
 Close the lid and put the whistle weight on.
 Cook for 4 whistles on medium flame.
 Switch off the flame and wait for pressure to release naturally.

 Once the pressure has been released, open the lid and mix the rice and dal mixture well.
 Mash it well.